HL7/davinci-crd/input/pagecontent/background.md

 Discussion of how a SMART on FHIR app can be used to trigger CDS Hooks from within an CRD client to perform such what-if scenarios can be found [here](foundation.html#smart-on-fhir-hook-invocation).

+##### Apps for Decision Support
+Payers may recommend the launch of SMART apps that are relevant to the activity the user is performing.
+For example, an app might help guide order creation for specialized patient needs, help evaluate alternative therapies, determine whether complimentary therapy is necessary/appropriate, etc.  These might have clinical or administrative purposes.
+Recommendations for such apps would be returned by the [SMART app response ype](cards.html#launch-smart-application-response-type).

 ### Architectural Approach
 The approach taken to meet the requirements of the Coverage Requirements Discovery use-case was selected after evaluating the various interoperability choices provided by FHIR.
 Specifically, the project team evaluated the possible architectural approaches as described in the HRex specification's [Approaches to Exchanging FHIR Data]({{site.data.fhir.ver.hrex}}/exchanging.html) guide.
 The following bullets describe the path choices driven by use-case requirements: